m-j-w/CpuId.jl/README.md

 ## Background

-The `cpuid` instruction is a general way provided by the CPU vendor to query hardware properties.

-...
+The `cpuid` instruction is a general way provided by the CPU vendor to obtain basic hardware information.
+It provides data in form of boolean bit fields, integer fields and strings, all packed in the returned CPU registers eax, ebx, ecx and edx.
+Which information is returned is determined by the so called leaf, which is indicated by setting the register eax to a specific 32 bit integer value before executing the instruction.
+The extend and kind of information obtainable via this facility has changed quite a lot over the past decades and still evolves with every CPU generation.
+Thus, not all information is available on every CPU model, and certainly everything is vendor dependent.

+Moreover, the `cpuid` instruction can only provide information for the executing physical CPU, called a package.
+That's pretty much the thing hat holds the CPU heat sink and fan.
+Two heat sinks means two packages, ergo only information on one of them.
+To obtain information on all packages, all physical and logical cores, the executing program must be pinned sequentially to each and every core, and gather that information.

+In most situations, this is not really required.
+Even on machines with multiple CPUs, they are mostly of the same model.
+And a single process is not really interested in what would have been possible on another core, anyway.
+However, it is relevant to know with how many other cores a third level cache is to be shared with.

+Even worse, the really interesting stuff is stored in the so called machine specific registers (MSR), which however require special 'ring 0' privileges to be granted to the executing program code.
+Typically, only the kernel and root have these.
+For instance the actual CPU clock frequency is stored there.

-A particular cool thing is the combination of Julia's JIT compilation together with the *cpuid* instruction.
-Since *cpuid* is such a frequently required instruction, LLVM really understands what you're doing, and, since JIT-compiling, completely eliminates those calls.
+But still, a particular cool thing is the combination of Julia's JIT compilation together with the `cpuid` instruction.
+Since `cpuid` is such a frequently required instruction, LLVM really understands what you're doing, and, since JIT-compiling, completely eliminates those calls.
 After all, LLVM already knows the answer based on what machine it is compiling for.
-This is true for example for all the `hasleaf` calls that are called from within another function and inlined.
+This is true for example for many of the `hasleaf` calls that are called from within another function and get inlined.
 See for yourself:

 ```jl
 julia> fn() = CpuId.hasleaf(0x0000_0000)